timothyportnoff/hat/README.md

-#
+# Hat
- this is a repository for a LED strip controller with custom software and hardware
+Hat is a repository for a LED strip controller with custom software and hardware

 ## Acknowledgements